Life on the Road With Visual Impairments

 Disclosing Vision Issues

-You do not technically need to disclose medical conditions to your insurer.
-But it’s always in your best interest to let your insurer know if you have any diagnosis or disability that will affect your driving.
+You don't technically need to disclose medical conditions to your insurer.
+But let your insurer know if you have any diagnosis or disability that will affect your driving.
 If your insurer finds out that an accident was because of an undiagnosed condition, it can legally deny your claim.
 You may also be charged with committing insurance fraud.

 State Vision Driving Requirements